tychota/blog/src/pages/2019-01-28-investigating-network-android/index.md

 Nothing Owasp ZAP or other free proxy can't do but with a nicer interface.

-Last but not leeast the icon is just awesome.
+Last but not least, the icon is just awesome.

 ![Charles](https://www.charlesproxy.com/static/img/charles_hdr.06351fb7.png)

 Hence, I did buy Charles and so far, I'm happy with it.
-That was a small disclaimer but I encourage to check that out.
+That was a small disclaimer but I encourage checking that out.

-# How to install charles?
+# How to install Charles?

 ## iOS